COLD WEATHER IN THE FORECAST. BE PREPARED:

 Dementia means vulnerability to cold weather.
-A drop in body temperature, called hypothermia, can be deadly if not treated quickly.
-Mild hypothermia can happen anywhere, even in a house that is just a little too cool.
-Learn the steps a caregiver should take to prevent it.
+A drop in body temperature, called mild hypothermia can happen anywhere, even in a house that is just a little too cool.
+Learn the steps to prevent it.

 How do you know if someone has hypothermia?
 Look for the “umbles”—stumbles, mumbles, fumbles, and grumbles—these show that the cold is a problem.
 Check for:

 - Slowed, slurred speech, or shallow breathing